Moving to Austria

 All the major cities as well as the rest of the country have efficient and well-maintained public transport facilities.
 Trains are the easiest means of travel between cities, while buses connect many of the smaller towns to the main rail network.
-This integrated transport system is the easiest way to get around Austria and ensures that expats moving to Austria can commute easily and affordably using public amenities.
-Motor vehicles are also popular and Austria’s road network is extensive and connects the country to all of its neighbours, high-speed motorways (Autobahn) are also easily accessible.
+This integrated transport system is the easiest way to get around Austria and ensures that expats can commute easily and affordably using public amenities.
+Motor vehicles are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
+High-speed motorways (Autobahn) are also easily accessible.

-Healthcare in Austria is of the standard that most western expats are familiar with.
+Healthcare in Austria is of the standard that most Western expats are familiar with.
 The system is funded by a number of compulsory public insurance schemes and it covers the entire population.
-Most of Austria’s well-equipped hospitals are owned by the government, although there are some private hospitals and facilities available, they are typically used for elective surgery rather than life-threatening conditions.
-Expats that are EU Citizens can get access to treatment provided that they have a European Health Insurance Card, while those from outside the EU should arrange alternate health insurance for the initial few months of their time in Austria.
+Most of Austria’s well-equipped hospitals are owned by the government, and although there are some private hospitals and facilities available, they are typically used for elective surgery rather than life-threatening conditions.
+Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card, while those from outside the EU should arrange alternative health insurance for the initial few months of their time in Austria.

 Austria may be relatively small and landlocked but it really is the heart of Europe.
-With impressive Baroque architecture, awe-inspiring churches and captivating cultural events Austria will easily nestle its way into the hearts of many expats who choose to make it home.
-While charming Austria also holds its own in the commercial and industrial sectors, expats should be prepared to work hard while not forgetting to enjoy the many splendours this country has on offer.
+With impressive Baroque architecture, awe-inspiring churches and captivating cultural events, Austria will easily nestle its way into the hearts of many expats who choose to make it home.
+While charming, Austria also holds its own in the commercial and industrial sectors, and expats should be prepared to work hard while not forgetting to enjoy the many splendours this country has on offer.